Big Data Storage Challenges and Solutions in Genomics

 Cloud storage removes all the infrastructure limitations, requirements and costs but it still continues to provide all of the benefits.
 You can have unlimited storage space to store your data.
 Some cloud backup service providers impose storage size limitations such as 1 TB or 4 TB of file size storage.
 StoneFly doesn’t do that, you can storage files of sizes that go up to PetaBytes.

 The StoneFly disaster recovery solutions ensure that replication images of your data are created and kept on different sites.
 Therefore, all of your data is always recoverable at all times.
-StoneFly’s capability to do so is acknowledged by all industry regulatory authorities such as FedRAMP, HIPAA and more.
-And this is also the reason why StoneFly also has clients such as the US Navy or the US department of homeland security.
+StoneFly’s capability to do so is acknowledged by industry regulatory authorities such as FedRAMP, HIPAA and more.
+And this is also the reason why StoneFly also has clients such as the US Navy or the US department of homeland security and more.

 Conclusion: Make the move and become more productive and efficient